mariam138/legacy-of-dubai/README.md

 4. When embedding a youtube video into the post-oil.html page, the youtube video would not load and a broken link would show.
    ![Screenshot 2023-12-31 at 12 51 27](https://github.com/mariam138/legacy-of-dubai/assets/150139337/99c42be7-b44a-4000-bafc-20ff96d67471)
    Instead of copying the url directly into the src attribute tag for the iframe, I copied and pasted the embed tag that youtube itself gives for the video.
 There may also have been a missing > at the end of my iframe tag which is why the video may not have worked.
 This solved the issue and the youtube video was able to load.

+5. On larger screens, the background picture of the Burj Al Arab on the contact form page would show a gap underneath, rather than covering the full screen.
+This turned out to be because I had set the height on the image to 700px.
+To fix this, I changed the height to 100vh instead, and also added the property background-attachment and made it fixed.
+This is so that when scrolling on larger screens, if the height of the image was less than the screen the gap would not show when scrolling.

 ## Credits
 ### Content